How do Gen-Z components communicate with one another?

 Q: How many lanes per link does Gen-Z support?

-A: Gen-Z architecture supports from 1 to 256 lanes per link.
+A: Gen-Z architecture supports from 1-256 lanes per link.
 The number of provisioned lanes will vary based on solution requirements and the choice to avoid complex skew compensation technologies.
 In general, at 56 GT/s and higher signaling rates, the links will be narrower.
-Though this might limit the maximum bandwidth per link, Gen-Z supports multiple links per component, thus can scale bandwidth to hundreds of GB/s and beyond.
+Though this might limit the maximum bandwidth per link, Gen-Z supports multiple links per component, and thus can scale bandwidth to hundreds of GB/s and beyond.

 Q: Does Gen-Z support symmetric and asymmetric links?